 Concrete block or steel-framed islands for the structure.
 Wood framing is a hard no in San Diego.
 Termites and moisture will wreck it.

 For countertops, granite and concrete are the most durable.
 Both handle UV, heat, and salt air.
+Porcelain slab has also become a strong pick over the last couple of years.
+It resists staining and UV better than almost anything and comes in finishes that mimic marble without the upkeep.
 Avoid quartz outdoors.
 It yellows in direct sunlight.

 Cabinets should be marine-grade stainless steel (316 grade, not 304) or HDPE polymer.
+HDPE has gotten popular for good reason.
+The color runs all the way through the material, so scratches don’t show and it shrugs off salt air completely.
 We’ve ripped out two-year-old 304 stainless cabinets in Ocean Beach that looked like they’d been in a junkyard.

 What to Avoid